Matrix Product States for Modulated Topological Phases: Crystalline Equivalence Principle and Lieb-Schultz-Mattis Constraints: Examples

 \subsubsection{Field Theory Perspective}

-We can formulate a continuum response theory for the dipole SPT phases.
+We can formulate a continuum response theory for the dipolar SPT phases.
 This construction provides a complementary field theoretic perspective on the classification derived from the previous analysis.
 Previous works have described dipole symmetries using higher derivative tensor gauge theories.
 Instead, we adopt an alternative description based on \textit{foliated gauge fields}~\cite{Ebisu:2023idd}, which provides a more direct connection with the group extension structure of the modulated symmetry.

-To describe the response theory, we introduce background gauge fields as ${a}^I$, $A^{I}$, where $a^I$ couples to the ordinary charge and $A^I$ does to the dipole charge.
+To describe the response theory, we introduce background gauge fields for the dipole symmetry in Eq.~\eqref{internalsym} as ${a}^I$, $A^{I}$, where $a^I$ couples to the ordinary charge and $A^I$ couples to the dipole charge.
 The gauge fields are subject to the following gauge transformation~\cite{Ebisu:2023idd}:

-where, $e^x\vcentcolon=dx$.
+where $e^x=dx$.
 In a continuum description, the dipole moment depends on the spatial separation between charges.
 To avoid ambiguities associated with this dependence, one may regard the theory as arising from a lattice regularization in which the lattice spacing sets the minimal dipole strength~\cite{PhysRevB.106.045112,Ebisu:2023idd}.
 In what follows, we take this unit length to be one.
 It is convenient to introduce the following gauge field

 Under the gauge transformation above, this field transforms as

 We impose the following quantization conditions: